fleetingbytes/shell-scripts/notes-on-mktemp.md

 user.
 ```

-The next paragraph of the description now becomes redundant
+The next paragraph of the description now becomes redundant:
-but it serves as a good check for undestanding mktemp's behavior:
 ```
 If no arguments are passed or if only the -d flag is passed mktemp behaves as if -t tmp was supplied.